adjtomo/seisflows/docs/specfem2d_example.rst

 .. code:: ipython3

+    # Run command with open variable to set SPECFEM2D path
     ! seisflows examples setup 1 -r ${PATH_TO_SPECFEM2D}
     ! seisflows submit

-    # The above commands are the same as the below
+    # The following command is the same as above
     ! seisflows examples run 1 --specfem2d_repo ${PATH_TO_SPECFEM2D}

 A successfully completed example problem will end with the following log